kmarkus/rFSM/doc/README.txt

   entered.
 The initial connector, as an exception, need not be defined and will be created automatically.

   The next transition is from =hello= to =world= and is triggered by the =e\_done= event.
-This event is raised internally when a state completes, which is either the case when the states'doo' function (see below) finishes or immediately if there is no =doo=, as is the case here.
+This event is raised internally when a state completes, which is either the case when the states 'doo' function (see below) finishes or immediately, if there is no =doo=, as is the case here.
 The third transition is triggered by the =e\_restart= event.